 - SC Wildlife Federation

-See Six of the World’s Rarest Plants in South Carolina
+See 6 of the World’s Rarest Plants in SC

 Most people walking along the one-mile trail at Bunched Arrowhead Heritage Preserve in Travelers Rest wouldn’t notice the tiny white flowers peeking up from a muddy bog in the understory of the bottomland forest.
 But the unassuming plant is a rare botanical treasure found only in two very small spots in the world.